-How To View Page Code In Firefox
+Viewing Hidden Page Code In Firefox

-(Tools > Web Developer > Page Source)
+(Tools > Developer Tools > Page Source)

-Scroll down until you find the code that you have added (if adding code to the header section, it will normally be located between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down until you locate the code that you have added (if adding code to a page header, it will normally be found between the <head> and </head> tags) …

 (Verify that you have added your scripts correctly)